Delegation and baking FAQ#

 The commission rates for passive delegation are:

-Transaction commission: 12.00%
+Transaction commission: 25.00%

 My account is suddenly delegating to passive delegation.
 Why is that?

 The best tool to estimate rewards is CCDScan.
-Look at the average past rewards for the baker pool or passive delegation.
+Look at the average past rewards for the staking pool or passive delegation.
 It is important to remember that small pools earn rewards less often, but relatively more at a time.
 So the percentage for the (annual) interest given on CCDScan is less reliable for small pools as there is more variance.
 Rewards from Passive delegation are added on a daily basis.

 Can I delegate funds in a release schedule?